jimchen1551/MPCS/Computer Science/Machine learning/Similarity-based learning/Distance matric.md

 , where $\Sigma$ is the sample [[Data Preparation#Covariance]] matrix
 - similar to [[#Euclidean distance]], also squares the difference of the features
 - but rescale the difference so that all the features have **unit variance** and the effect of **covariance is removed**
+- able to be undertstood as defining an **orthogonal coordinate system** with
+  1. an origin at the instance we are ca
 ## Cosine similarity
 $$Sim_{\cos}(a, b)=\frac{a\cdot b}{|a|\cdot|b|}$$
 ## For symbolic features